LibertyAces/BitSwanPump/doc/source/examples/howitworks/index.rst

 Streaming Source
 ----------------

-As can be derived form the name.
-Events enter this source in so-called stream. real time as they are being delivered by the input technology.
+Streaming Source enables events to enter in so-called stream.
+Events flow through source in real time manner as they are being delivered by the input technology.

 Following technologies can be used as a streaming source